marwank270/dt-personnal-setup/README.md

 #### **How ?**

-Folling the [documentation of Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) we will set up the official repository before installing.
+Following the [documentation of Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) we will set up the official repository before installing.

 1. Update the `apt` package index and install packages to allow `apt` to use a repository over HTTPS:
     ```shell